 Explore downtown Greenville

 The city of Greenville has spent a number of years developing its downtown into an area that its residents and guests can enjoy exploring and generally just hanging out in.
-Livability recently ranked Greenville as having one of the best downtowns in America for its pedestrian-friendly, tree-lined Main Street full of shops and sidewalk cafes.
+Livability ranked Greenville as having one of the best downtowns in America for its pedestrian-friendly, tree-lined Main Street full of shops and sidewalk cafes.
 Of all the Greenville things to do, this is one of my favorites.

 Read More → The Best Books About the South

 You’ll find locally owned coffee shops, restaurants, and boutiques alongside well-known retailers like Brooks Brothers and Anthropologie.
 Downtown Greenville is also turning into rather a foodie’s paradise with help from local restaurateurs like Rick Erwin and Carl Sobocinski (Table 301).
 Though you’ll certainly find chain restaurants in the mix, local eateries get a lot of love in Greenville.

 Wander through Falls Park on the Reedy

 While you’re downtown, grab a coffee drink or an ice cream at Spill the Beans and enjoy Greenville’s beautiful Falls Park, one of the most popular activities in Greenville, SC.
 The park is named for the Reedy River falls at the west end of downtown Greenville.
 The 354-foot long Liberty Bridge over the river forms the centerpiece of the park.
 Its award-winning design is unique to the United States.

 There are many top restaurants within an easy walk of the park or better yet pack a picnic and enjoy your meal at one of the many lovely picnic spots along the Reedy River.
 I mean, if the weather is good.
 And it very often is.